devonpmack/react-pokedex-workshop/README.md

 Now we can start fetching data.

-💻 Lets add a function at the top of our `Pokedex` function that fetches data from the API.
-We'll call it `getPokemonInfo()` and it takes the parameter `name` which is the name of the Pokemon  we want info on.
+💻 Add a function at the top of our `Pokedex` function that fetches data from the API.
+Call it `getPokemonInfo()` and it takes the parameter `name` which is the name of the Pokemon  we want info on.

 ```diff